Wilcot

-Wilcot is a village in Wiltshire, England, in the Vale of Pewsey about 6 mi southwest of Marlborough and 1.5 mi northwest of Pewsey.
+Wilcot is a village and former civil parish, now in the parish of Wilcot, Huish and Oare, in Wiltshire, England, in the Vale of Pewsey about 6 mi southwest of Marlborough and 1.5 mi northwest of Pewsey.
+In 2011 the parish had a population of 558.

-The village is part of the civil parish of Wilcot, Huish and Oare.
-The parish was created in 2020 by merging the small Huish parish with Wilcot parish, which besides Wilcot village covered the village of Oare and the hamlets of Draycot Fitz Payne, Rainscombe, West Stowell and Wilcot Green.
+The parish of Wilcot, Huish and Oare was created on 1 April 2021 by merging the small Huish parish with Wilcot parish, which besides Wilcot village covered the village of Oare and the hamlets of Draycot Fitz Payne, Rainscombe, West Stowell and Wilcot Green.